Existence, uniqueness, and universality of global dynamics for the fractional hyperbolic $\Phi^4_3$-model: Introduction

 Another interesting topic regarding the aforementioned models is weak universality.
 The goal of weak universality is to show that the models can be identified as a universal limit of microscopic models with general nonlinear interactions satisfying some structural assumptions.
 Weak universality was first initiated by Hairer-Quastel \cite{HQ} in deriving the KPZ equation from a large class of microscopic growth models.
 It has then been studied in various settings of singular stochastic parabolic equations.
-See \cite{EX, FG, GP16, GP17, HX18, HX19, KWX, SX}.
-Recently, there has been some important development for weak university of dispersive equations.
-See \cite{GKO, GKO2, OTh2, STzX}.
-In particular in \cite{STzX}, in the context of the two-dimensional fractional nonlinear wave equation, Sun, Xu, and the second author established global-in-time convergence of corresponding microscopic models for the first time in weak universality of dispersive equations.
+We refer the readers to \cite{EX, FG, GP16, GP17, HX18, HX19, KWX, SX}.
+Recently, there has been some important development for weak university of dispersive equations; see \cite{GKO, GKO2, OTh2, STzX}.
+In particular in \cite{STzX}, in the context of the two-dimensional fractional nonlinear wave equation, Sun, Xu, and the second author established for the first time a weak universality result for a dispersive equation in the presence of probabilistically super-critical nonlinearity.
 Due to the lack of $L^\infty$ based estimates in the dispersive setting, they exploited the invariant Gibbs measure for the equation and obtained a key probabilistic a priori bound on the solution.

 Our work in this paper contributes to the above lines of research.
 Specifically, we study the following stochastic damped fractional nonlinear wave equation (SdfNLW) with a cubic nonlinearity on the three-dimensional torus $\T^3 = (\R/2\pi\Z)^3$, formally given by